Table of Contents

 Training And Exercise: Turning Your Boston Weenie into a Polite and Athletic Dog

 The cross between a Dachshund and Boston Terrier is an intelligent canine, which means that they will understand instructions easily.
-Their stubbornness—if inherited from the Dachshund—may arise as an issue and cause trouble along the way.
+Their stubbornness—if inherited from the Dachshund—may arise as an issue in training and cause trouble along the way.

 They are lively and energetic dogs, but when it comes to exercise, 30 to 60 minutes of activity a day will be more than enough.
 Make sure to top it off with another 15 minutes of high-intensity activity or free play; this will keep your dog’s brain working and strengthen the bond between the two of you.